Hospira says FDA blocks import of Symbiq infusion pump

 Hospira shares were little changed in after-hours trading from Tuesday’s close of $29.60 on the New York Stock Exchange.

-Reporting by Susan Kelly in Chicago; Editing by Leslie Adler and Phil Berlowitz
+Reporting By Susan Kelly in Chicago; Editing by Bernard Orr and Leslie Adler